⛅ Coming soon: create Unison Cloud clusters in minutes on your own infrastructure. Learn more

 Stand-alone binaries

-The first argument is the entry point to your Unison program (the "main" method described above), and the second argument is the name of the executable file that the UCM should produce.
+The first argument is the entry point to your Unison program, and the second argument is the name of the file that the UCM should produce.

-Unison executable files have the suffix.ucso the above command will write a file calledmyRadExecutable.ucin the folder where the codebase lives.
+Unison executables have the suffix .uc so the above command will write a file called myRadExecutable.uc in the folder where the codebase lives.

-Torunthe binary executable, you can then issue the following command from the terminal of your choice:
+To run the binary executable, issue the run.compiled command from the terminal of your choice:

 $ ucm run.compiled myRadExecutable.uc